-XTB delivers a competitive edge in trading costs.
-Plus500 offers Forex traders a minimum spread of 0.8 pips, which is as low as 0.1 pips at XTB.
-The commission-free trading environment at Plus500 carries higher mark-ups, and traders can achieve better pricing at XTB, where a commission of 0.08% and lower spreads may offer an advantage.
+Plus500 offers Forex traders commission-free, dynamic spreads with above-average but reasonable fees versus minimum spreads of 0.1 pips at XTB.
+Traders can achieve better pricing at XTB, where a commission of 0.08% and lower markups may offer an advantage.
 Swap rates on leveraged overnight positions apply equally.
 Plus500 charges a $10 monthly inactivity fee after three months versus twelve months at XTB.
 Plus500 does not levy a deposit fee, while XTB charges 2.00% on PayPal, Skrill, and Neteller deposits.
-Third-party payment processor costs exist at both, and Plus500 and XTB pass corporate actions on to clients.
-Overall, XTB maintains an edge for committed traders.
+Third-party payment processor costs exist at both brokers.
+Overall, XTB maintains a pricing edge for high-frequency traders.

 Security and Trust